DURATION: 1 Day

 The Heart and Stroke Foundation is in the process of updating their instructor materials We are unsure of the cost or timing for these being released, but you should expect to invest in these materials once they are available.

-Due to the delay we ask that you purchase the ACLS Instructor Manual eBook (Product Code : 20-3101) from the AHA.
+Due to the delay we ask that you purchase the 2020 AHA Guidelines HSF Canadian Edition – eBook (Product Code : #RE9800ED) from the HSF.

 WHAT YOU WILL DO